CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: A new submillimeter window into time-domain astrophysics

 As a predominantly survey-oriented camera simultaneously observing continuum emission at five frequencies between 220 and 850\,GHz (1.3\,mm and 350\,$\mu$m), \pcam offers an exceptional platform for commensal submillimeter transient studies.
 The two large survey programs, WFS and DSS, described earlier in this paper, will monitor an extremely broad range of areal coverage and observing depths over hundreds of nightly epochs.

 The primary science drivers for the WFS and DSS are described in Section \ref{sec:survey_details} above.
-We will utilize data obtained during these 4000 hour surveys for relatively shallow, but extremely wide-field monitoring of transients in the WFS, and very deep but narrow-field monitoring during the DSS.
+We will utilize data obtained during these 4000-hour surveys for relatively shallow but extremely wide-field monitoring of transients in the WFS, and very deep but narrow-field monitoring during the DSS.
 Table \ref{tab:TD-1} lists the cadence and depths that we will obtain at each of the five continuum frequencies.

 The WFS aims to uniformly cover $20{,}000\,{\rm deg}^2$ over 4000\,hr (see {Table~\ref{tab:surveys}}) by scanning at fixed azimuth and allowing sky rotation to fill in the observable field during approximately 8 hrs of observations per night.
-The survey provides an unprecedented opportunity to uncover extremely rare but strongly brightening events (see Table \ref{tab:TD-1}) between individual epochs.
+The survey provides an unprecedented opportunity to uncover extremely rare but strongly brightening events in the submillimeter regime (see Table \ref{tab:TD-1}) between individual epochs.
 Co-adding observations over multiple epochs will allow for deeper searches of longer duration events (e.g., on daily, weekly, and monthly timescales).
 Given the proposed scanning strategy, \pcam will provide close to simultaneous (separated by $\sim 10$ minutes) brightness measurements at all five frequencies covered by the continuum cameras.

 The DSS dedicates 2000 hours each to two $4\,{\rm deg}^2$ fields observed with the EoR-Spec modules.
-As the DSS survey unfolds, the other \pcam instrument modules will scan neighboring swaths of sky.
-Each camera band will observe much the same patch of sky from night to night, but the overlap of coverage between frequency bands will be minimal resulting in deep coverage maps at five frequencies that have little overlap on the sky.
-For each of the five continuum cameras these smeared out patches of the sky, each covering $\sim 12\,{\rm deg}^2$, will provide an unprecedented opportunity to uncover brightening events over a wide range of flux densities (see Table \ref{tab:TD-1}) between individual nightly epochs.
+As the DSS survey unfolds, the other \pcam instrument modules will scan neighboring swaths of sky (see Section \ref{sec:scanpatterns}).
+Each camera band will observe approximately the same patch of sky from night to night, but the overlap of coverage between frequency bands will be minimal, resulting in deep coverage maps at up to five frequencies that have little overlap on the sky.
+For each of the continuum cameras these smeared out patches of the sky (compared to the DSS), each covering $\sim 12\,{\rm deg}^2$, will provide an unprecedented opportunity to uncover brightening events at submillimeter frequencies over a wide range of flux densities (see Table \ref{tab:TD-1}) between individual nightly epochs.